chouguleds/arc-privacy-policy/DEPLOYMENT.md

-# Deployment Guide for Arc Privacy Policy
+# Deployment Guide for Arc Website

-This guide will walk you through deploying your privacy policy to GitHub Pages.
+This guide will walk you through deploying your Arc landing page and privacy policy to GitHub Pages.

 ## 📋 Prerequisites